 NorthWest Copper has an exploration permit issued by the BC Ministry of Energy and Mines and Low Carbon Innovation authorizing mineral exploration for the Stardust Project.
-The permit is good until December 31, 2021, with the option to extend for an additional two years at the discretion of the BC Ministry of Energy and Mines and Low Carbon Innovation.
+The permit was initially issued as active until December 31, 2021, with the option to extend for an additional two years at the discretion of the BC Ministry of Energy and Mines and Low Carbon Innovation.
+In December of 2021 an extension was granted by the Ministry with an updated permit expiry date of December 31, 2023.